arvin-dwarka/Udacity_Data_Analyst/P7_Design_an_A:B_Test/README.md

 std dev = sqrt(0.20625 * (1-0.20625) / 400) = 0.0202
 ```

 Gross conversion is the number of user-ids to complete checkout and enroll in the free trial divided by number of unique cookies to click the "Start free trial" button.
-The unit of analysis here is the number of user-ids to complete checkout, and the unit of diversion is the number of unique cookies to click the *start free trial* button.
-They are highly correlated, but not exactly the same as a user could visit the site using a different browser, or device, or reset their cookies altogether.
-Still the high degree of correlation suggests that the analytical estimate is fairly accurate.
+Since the unit of analysis and the unit of diversion is the cookie, the analytic variance is likely to match the empirical variance.
+Thus, the analytical estimate is used for this evaluation metric.

 #### Net conversion